bcolindres/pacman/README.md

    </a>

 # Pacman Exercise
 This project brings a Pacman image to life using JavaScript, making it move from left to right on the screen while opening and closing its mouth.
-This was all donw using HTML, CSS and Javascript.
+This was all done using HTML, CSS and Javascript.
 We also used the images of Pacman in order to incorporate into our code.

 # Installation
 To run this project locally, follow these steps: